Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

+The fact that the topological excitations must be produced in pairs at the ends of ribbon operators, rather than locally, is no accident.
+These excitations carry a conserved charge, known as topological charge.
+In 3+1d, there are multiple types of topological charge, corresponding to different measurement surfaces, as we explain in Section \ref{Section_Part_One_Topological_Sectors} (and in more detail in Ref. \cite{HuxfordPaper3}).
+In this work we will consider the charge measured by a sphere, which captures the point-like character of an excitation or set of excitations, and the charge measured by a torus, which captures the loop-like character.
+Because this charge is conserved, it can only be produced in one region by moving it out of another region.
+Ribbon operators do exactly this, and the charge carried by the excitation produced at one end of the ribbon operator must be balanced by the charge carried by the excitation at the other end.

+Instead of being produced at the ends of ribbon operators, the loop-like excitations are created at the boundary of so-called \textit{membrane operators}.
+As the name suggests, membrane operators act across some extended surface in the 3d spatial lattice, often with some finite thickness.
+These membrane operators must be applied on unexcited regions of the lattice, otherwise they may produce additional excitations or in some cases become ill-defined.
+The membrane operators, just like the ribbon operators, are topological, meaning that the membrane is largely invisible and deforming it through an unexcited region without changing its boundary leaves the action of the corresponding operator unchanged.

+These ribbon and membrane operators carry significant information about topological phases.
+They can be used to obtain the fusion rules for the associated particles, which describe how two anyons can be combined into a single particle \cite{Levin2005}.
+Furthermore, ribbon and membrane operators allow us to find the braiding statistics of the topological excitations, because these operators encode the creation and motion of the excitations.

+In the following sections we construct the ribbon and membrane operators for the higher lattice gauge theory model and use the operators to study the properties of the excitations directly.
+We find four types of excitation in our model, with a rough correspondence to the four energy terms of the Hamiltonian.
+In 3+1d, two of these types of excitation are point-like and two types are loop-like.

-\subsection{Electric Excitations}
+\subsection{Electric excitations}

 The first type of excitation we construct is called the electric excitation and is primarily associated to the vertex terms of our Hamiltonian.
 These electric excitations therefore correspond to the ``electric charges" that we described at the start of Section \ref{Section_Properties_From_Gauge_Theory}.
 In order to create these electric excitations, we measure the group element associated to some path on our lattice and apply weights depending on the result.
 In order to measure a path element, we take the product of edge elements along the path, with inverses if the orientation of the edge is against the orientation of the path.
-For example, considering the path shown in Figure \ref{path_image}, the edges labelled by $g_2$ and $g_3$ are aligned against the path, and so those group elements appear with an inverse in the path element.
-In order to measure each possible value of the path label, we apply an operator of the form
+An example of this is shown in Figure \ref{path_image}.
+In order to measure each possible value of the path label, we apply a ribbon operator of the form